microsoft/ApplicationInsights-iOS/docs/Readme-template.md

 ### 9.2.
 Sessions

-By default, the Application Insights for iOS SDK starts a new session when the containing app is restarted (this means a 'cold start', i.e. when the app has not already been in memory prior to being launched) or when it has been in the background for more then 20 seconds.
+By default, the Application Insights for iOS SDK starts a new session when the containing app is restarted (this means a 'cold start', i.e. when the app has not already been in memory prior to being launched) or when it has been in the background for more than 20 seconds.

 You can either change this timeframe:
 ``` objectivec